kdeldycke/kevin-deldycke-blog/content/posts/image-processing-commands.md

         :::bash
         $ exiftool -all= image.jpg

+  * Prefix all JPEG filename with their EXIF date:

+        :::bash
+        $ for i in *.jpg; do exiv2 -v -r '%Y%m%d_%H%M%S_:basename:' rename "$i"; done

   * Remove recursively (and in-place) the color profile and comments embedded in all PNG images:

         :::bash